madushag/MyFarm/README.md

 ## Project Part 2
 ### Sprint Planning

+Sprint Planning took place on Nov.
+1 - all members participated in the session; however, **only the developers participated in the forecast exercise.**

+The session was divided in three parts: 1) Why is this Sprint valuable, 2) What can be done this Sprint and 3) How will the chosen work get done:

 #### 1) Why is this Sprint Valuable
 This sprint is valuable because it will allow us to understand the Minimum Viable Product from our main stakeholder's perspective, and because it will allow the Team to develop the technical foundation to develop the solution.
 ##### Sprint Goal: To allow a farmer to log in and create a farm.